-Larger and later stage clinical trials may not produce the same results as early stage trials.
+Larger or later stage clinical trials may not produce the same results as earlier trials.
 Many companies in the pharmaceutical and biotechnology industries, including our company, have suffered significant setbacks in clinical trials, including advanced clinical trials, even after promising results had been obtained in earlier trials.
+As an example, in a Phase I trial, Remitogen produced partial clinical responses in several B-cell lymphoma patients.
+Partial, preliminary results in a Phase II trial of Remitogen, however, did not show a similar response rate.
+Consequently, the dosing regimen has been amended in that trial to attempt to determine an effective dosing regimen.

 Even when a drug candidate shows indications of efficacy in a clinical trial, it may be impossible to further develop or receive regulatory approval for the drug if it causes an unacceptable incidence or severity of side effects, or further development may be slowed down by the need to find dosing regimens that do not cause such side effects.
-For example, while Nuvion has shown biological activity in some patients in the Phase I/II trial for psoriasis, it has also caused a level of side effects that would be unacceptable in this patient population.
-Enrollment in this trial currently is suspended and we may choose not to continue this trial or to further develop Nuvion for psoriasis.
-As a second example, Remitogen (SMART 1D10 Antibody) produced partial clinical responses in some B-cell lymphoma patients but at some dose levels there were significant side effects.
-Hence, we are conducting a Phase II trial of Remitogen to determine a useful dosing regimen.
+For example, while Nuvion has shown biological activity in some patients in a Phase I/II trial for psoriasis, it has also caused a level of side effects that would be unacceptable in this patient population.
+Enrollment in this trial currently is suspended and our current plan is not to continue this trial and not to further develop Nuvion for psoriasis.